 The History Behind The No-Mes Nail Clipper

 It all started in 1991 when I was clipping my nails in my fiance's apartment.

 I now had a mission, to come up with a new design for a nail clipper that would meet the following criteria:

 1) It must hold the clippings inside

 2) It must empty out easily and completely

-3) It must fold up as easy or easier than a traditional nail clipper
+3) It must fold up as easy as a traditional nail clipper

 4) It must be easy to use and feel comfortable to hold in your hand while clipping nails

 Now that I outlined my goal, I started to make prototypes and test different approaches and ideas.
-After 3 years of making numerous prototypes and design changes, and thanks to the undying encouragement of my family, I finally had a nail clipper design that meet all the design goals.
-We then applied for a patent, and was awarded one in an unusually brief period of time.
+After 3 years of making numerous prototypes and design changes, and thanks to the undying encouragement of my family, I finally had a nail clipper design that meet the design goals.
+We then applied for a patent and was awarded one in an unusually brief period of time.
 Now the trouble was how to sell it!
-My expertise was in design/engineering, and have very little knowledge of marketing.
-An associate offered to help me sell this new product, and I accepted his offer with open arms.
+My expertise was in design/engineering and have very little knowledge of marketing.
+An associate offered to help me sell this new product and I accepted his offer with open arms.
 He then showed the item to QVC marketing people and we received our first order!
 QVC put it on a TV ad and our product sold out.
 After the success with QVC we then put the No-mes Nail Clipper for sale on the internet.

 And as they say, the rest is history, and thank you for your interest in the No-mes history!